Thinking of becoming NASM-certified and not sure which of the courses to start with?

 Check out the current price and more info for the NASM CES here.

-The NASM FNS certification is the third most popular advanced certification from the National Academy of sports medicine.
+The NASM CNC certification is the third most popular advanced certification from the National Academy of Sports Medicine.

-If you want to create a specialized nutrition program for your client, this is a fantastic option.
+This is a fantastic option if you want to create a specialized nutrition program for your client.

-Similar to the CES, the FNS can be used by practically every single personal trainer.
+Similar to the CES, the CNC can be used by practically every single personal trainer.

 It might be more useful than the CES because every client has nutritional needs that should be met.